matthewwachter/td-sourcerer/README.md

 ### Transitions

 Inside the Sourcerer component you will find a transition component that uses a single GLSL TOP to handle all transition modes.
-The pixel shader for this top can be found in the **scripts** folder (scripts/transitions.glsl).
+The pixel shader for this top can be found in [scripts/transitions.glsl](scripts/transitions.glsl).

 These transitions were ported from these two locations: